 Whitman's Bike Share

-Established in the spring of 2012 by Campus Climate Challenge, Whitman’s Bike Share Pilot Program allows students to check out a bike to do errands, get some exercise, or take a leisurely ride in the wheat fields.
-Currently, there are 9 different bikes available, all of which were abandoned on campus and refurbished by Whitman’s bike shop.
-Students check out the bikes for a 24-hour period from the Penrose Library circulation desk 24 hours a day.
+Whitman's Bike Share Program: allows students to check out a bike to do errands, get some exercise, or take a leisurely ride in the wheat fields.
+Students check out the bikes from the Penrose Library circulation desk 24 hours a day.
 It works a lot like a book, except with gears!
 Helmets and lights are also available for checkout; we want people to be safe while they're having a blast.

 Walla Walla Valley Transit Bus System